austinsonger/AutoPilot-for-POAM/content/docs/closingOpenPOAMItems-gs.md

 ## Key Components
 1. **Spreadsheet Interaction**:
-    - Accesses the active spreadsheet and retrieves references to the "Configuration Findings" and "Closed POA&M Items" sheets.
+    - Accesses the active spreadsheet and retrieves references to the "Open POA&M Items" and "Closed POA&M Items" sheets.
     - Dynamically identifies the "False Positive" column by scanning the header row.

 2. **Event Handling**:
-    - Detects if the edit occurred in the "False Positive" column of the "Configuration Findings" sheet.
+    - Detects if the edit occurred in the "False Positive" column of the "Open POA&M Items" sheet.
     - Moves the row to the "Closed POA&M Items" sheet if the edited value is `Yes`.

 3. **Row Manipulation**:
     - Appends the row to the target sheet (`Closed POA&M Items`).
-    - Deletes the corresponding row from the source sheet (`Configuration Findings`).
+    - Deletes the corresponding row from the source sheet (`Open POA&M Items`).

 ## Logic and Workflow
 1. Captures the edit event and identifies the sheet and cell edited.
-2. Checks if the edit is in the "False Positive" column of the "Configuration Findings" sheet.
+2. Checks if the edit is in the "False Positive" column of the "Open POA&M Items" sheet.
 3. If the value is `Yes`, retrieves the row data, appends it to the "Closed POA&M Items" sheet, and deletes the original row.

 ## Dependencies and Imports